activecm/rita-legacy/logmover/Readme.md

 # Move Logs From Separate Bro IDS/ Zeek Systems To RITA

-If you would like to run Bro IDS/ Zeek on a a separate system from RITA, the scripts in this directory will help you automatically transfer the logs collected by Bro IDS/ Zeek to your RITA installation and kick off the RITA import and analysis process.
+If you would like to run Bro IDS/ Zeek on a separate system from RITA, the scripts in this directory will help you automatically transfer the logs collected by Bro IDS/ Zeek to your RITA installation and kick off the RITA import and analysis process.